-Our precollege participants' and their families' health and wellbeing, and the the health and wellbeing of our faculty and staff are of first and foremost importance.
-Therefore to help prevent the spread of COVID-19, this summer we are offering an online version of our JumpstART precollege program that you may participate in from the safety of your home. umpstART provides participants ages 14-18 with a week of accelerated instruction with instructors who are current artists, exhibiting their work worldwide.
+Our precollege participants' and their families' health and wellbeing, and the health and wellbeing of our faculty and staff are of first and foremost importance.
+Therefore to help prevent the spread of COVID-19, this summer we are again offering an online version of our JumpstART precollege program that you may participate in from the safety of your home.
+JumpstART provides participants ages 14-18 with a week of accelerated instruction from teachers who are also professional artists, exhibiting their work worldwide.

 Students will select one core class and one focus class.